ecosystem-guides.com

 For more on macaques and other primates...

 I love this film!
 It's the first time Bond goes completely 'rogue', which was a novelty back then for this character.
 (Not any more, now that Craig does it every film).
 Timothy is getting better; sometimes he looks great (his black and whites when in Sanchez lair, charming the bad guy into working for him) and other times he looks strange (slicked back hair in the casino).
 It has one of the best action scenes of the series, with Bond firing a speargun into a goon "That's for Sharky!", diving off, getting into a fight underwater, and water-skiing behind a water plane, all to Michael Kamens rousing version of the JB theme.
 There is other great stuff; the scene where Bond quits: (M replies: "This is not a country club 007").
-But then there is Lupe.
+And then there is Lupe.
 And Carey Lowell, with sexy short hair....and even shorter dress.
 I love where she keeps her baretta.
 Am I imagining it, or does she do a wanking joke when ordering Bond's "shaken martini"?

 This is the end of an era.
 This is the last of the 'classic' series where the character is more or less a through line from the start, including references to him being married.
 The series, especially the Living Daylights, was starting to look old-fashioned next to Hollywood films of the time.
 After a quarter of century they are still using many of the same sound effects, with the same bullet sounds and even the same screams from falling henchman.
 It is the last film for many of the EON staff, as there is a big 6 year break and soft re-boot for Goldeneye after this.